Notable Representations, Key Contacts

 Corporate Department Chairman Michael Aiello Interviewed by Bloomberg Television on M&A Activity

-Advised on more than 60 $1 billion+ deals, including five of the top 10—and three of the top five—U.S. announced M&A deals in 2015
+Advised on more than 60 $1 billion+ deals, including two of the top five global announced transactions in 2016

 Ranked Among the Best Corporate Law Firms by Directors and General Counsel